aimerh97/16-fast-react-pizza/README.md

-This app was build as part of a react course
+This app was created as part of a React course